HHS/samhsa-pattern-library/docs/pages/components/global-header-lg.md

 3. [Logo]({{ site.url }}/logos)
 4. Global Search / Local Search
    On the SAMHSA main site, this search box is used to search the global main site.
 However, for some sites the search uses a local search, for instance on the Data Page and the SAMHSA store.
-This difference is decided on a case by case bases.
+This difference is decided on a case by case bases. (see the [search widget pattern]({{ site.url }}/search)) for more information.

 5. Main Menu
   **Functionality**